 7. Invasive Species

-Most of us have heard about the world’s worst invasive weed, Water Hyacinth, those were grown for a decoration purpose.
-But due to their exponential growth, they grow at a rapid rate on the water bodies, clogging up the rivers and blocking sunlight and oxygen to the water animals and other plants.
-An invasive species is a species that is not native to a specific location, and that tends to spread to a degree believed to cause damage to the environment, human economy, or human health.
+Most of us might have heard about the world’s worst invasive weed- Water Hyacinth.
+They are generally grown for decorative purposes.
+Due to their exponential growth, they often end up clogging the rivers and blocking sunlight and oxygen to the organisms in the water.
+An invasive species is a species which is not native to a specific location and tends to spread to a degree believed to cause damage to the environment, human economy, or human health.

 Most of us have seen forests turning into ashes in a couple of hours.
-It is found that the area damaged in a fire has an exponential relationship with the duration of burning.
+It has been found that the area damaged in a fire has an exponential relationship with the duration of burning.

 9. Cancer Cells

-Cancer is still the most dreadful disease in the world.
-Millions of people have already died of cancer, and much more are still suffering from it, and the worst note is that cancer cells divide exponentially, if not treated.
+Cancer is one of the most dreadful diseases in the world.
+Millions of people have already died of cancer, and many more are suffering from it, and the worst note is that cancer cells divide exponentially, if not treated.

 10. Smartphones Uptake and Sale

-In today’s scenario, even the 7-years-old child is seen holding a smartphone in his/her hands.
-The sale of smartphones in so rapid that it is now considered as an exponential sale.
+In today’s scenario, even a 7-year-old child is seen holding a smartphone.
+The sale of smartphones in so rapid that it has been considered an exponential sale.